Skip to main content

 • “I ended up watching the true ending on YouTube, because there was no way I was playing the whole thing again just because I sent a few 'wrong' SMS.
 This stuff takes 30+ hours and has no replay value.”

-• “The other potential negative would be replayability, as after completing all the routes, the only reason to play it again would be to re-experience the story, which, while I'm sure many people would enjoy doing, is definitely not everyone's cup of tea.”
+• “The other potential negative would be replayability, as after completing all the routes, the only reason to play it again would be to re-experience the story, which, while I'm sure many people would enjoy doing this, is definitely not everyone's cup of tea.”

 • monetization

-The monetization aspect of the game is heavily influenced by advertisements, with users noting that it often feels like a promotional tool for brands like Dr. Pepper and microwaves.
-While some players appreciate the free access options available through platforms like Crunchyroll, the presence of ads can detract from the overall experience.
-Additionally, technical issues related to language settings may complicate the user experience further.
+The monetization aspect of the game is heavily influenced by advertisements, with users noting that it serves as a significant promotional tool for brands like Dr. Pepper and microwaves.
+While some players appreciate the free access to content, such as the anime version on Crunchyroll, others express frustration with the ad interruptions and additional download requirements when changing language settings.
+Overall, the monetization strategy appears to blend promotional content with gameplay, eliciting mixed reactions from users.

 • “Just a big advertisement for microwaves.”